Clone Hard Drive

-To clone a hard drive means to make an exact copy of every single bit on it.
-This is more than simply backing up data files; even hidden, protected operating system files are copied in a clone operation, and the exact position of every bit of data on the original drive is preserved.
-Cloning a hard drive is useful in several ways....
+To clone a hard drive means to make an exact copy of it.
+This is more than simply backing up data files; even hidden, protected operating system files are copied in a clone operation, and the exact position of every file on the original drive is preserved.
+Hard drive cloning (also called imaging) is useful for backup, disaster recovery, and other applications.
+Read on to learn more...

 How To Clone a Hard Drive

-A hard drive clone is often stored as a single, huge file called a "disk image" file.
-A disk image can be stored on a hard rive, offline media such as DVDs or tape; or it can be stored on a network drive; or even on a remote file storage Web site.
+A hard drive clone or image is often stored as a single, huge file called a "disk image" file.
+Think of it as a snapshot of your hard drive.
+A disk image can be stored on a hard drive, or offline media such as DVDs.
+It can be stored on a network drive, a web server, or in cloud storage.
 Wherever the disk image is stored, having access to the whole disk image or just individual files in it is an excellent safety net against hard drive crashes.

 Hard Drive Cloning

-This is one reason to make your own clone copy every now and then.
+This is one good reason to make your own backup image copy every now and then.
 If something goes wrong with your hard drive, a clone copy (disk image) can restore its exact contents at a certain point in time to the same or another hard drive.

 Hard disk cloning software (disk imaging software) includes its own minimal operating system.
 You reboot your computer from the cloning software CD (or other external media).
 This is necessary because the cloning software cannot copy operating system files on the hard drive while they are in use, and because you want the hard drive's contents completely "at rest" when you take a snapshot of it.